wuciawe/wuciawe.github.io/_posts/2019-01-10-notes-on-reinforcement-learning-approximate-p2.md

 #### The policy gradient theorem

-In addition to the practical advantages of policy parameterization over ε-greedy action selection, there is also an important theoretical advantage.
+In addition to the practical advantages of policy parameterization over $$\epsilon$$-greedy action selection, there is also an important theoretical advantage.
 With continuous policy parameterization the action probabilities change smoothly as a function of the learned parameter, whereas in
 $$\epsilon$$-greedy selection the action probabilities may change dramatically for an arbitrarily